goldbergyoni/nodebestpractices/README.thai.md

 ## ![✔] 5.2.
 Increase transparency using smart logging

-**ยาวไปไม่อ่าน:** Logs can be a dumb warehouse of debug statements or the enabler of a beautiful dashboard that tells the story of your app.
+**ยาวไปไม่อ่าน:** Logs can be a dumb warehouse of deบั๊ก statements or the enabler of a beautiful dashboard that tells the story of your app.
 Plan your logging platform from day 1: how logs are collected, stored and analyzed to ensure that the desired information (e.g. error rate, following an entire transaction through services and servers, etc) can really be extracted

 **หรือไม่ก็:** You end up with a black box that is hard to reason about, then you start re-writing all logging statements to add additional information